Chat API: REST API and WebSocket integration for third-party applications

 Query Parameters:

-attachment_id(path): ID of the attachment to downloadext_id(required): External user IDext_type(optional): User type, defaults toweb
+attachment_id(path): ID of the attachment to downloadext_id(required): External customer IDext_type(optional): Customer type, defaults toweb

 WebSocket connections enable real-time communication and streaming responses.